qibebt-bioinfo/meta-apo/README.md

 make
 ```
 # Usage
+Meta-Apo consists of two steps: training and calibration.
+In the training step, Meta-Apo builds a model by a small number of amplicon-WGS pairs using machine learning.

 **a.
 Training for KO abundance calibration**
 ```
-meta-apo-train -t wgs.KO.abd -T 16s.KO.abd -o meta-apo-model.txt
+meta-apo-train -t wgs.training.KO.abd -T 16s.training.KO.abd -o meta-apo-model.txt
 ```
+The parameter 't' requires the abundance table of WGS microbiomes in the WGS-amplicon pairs and the parameter 'T' requires the abundance table of amplicon microbiomes in the WGS-amplicon pairs.
 The output file “meta-apo-model.txt” is the mapping model.

+In the calibration step, considering WGS results as the “golden standard”, Meta-Apo calibrates the predicted functional profiles of amplicon samples using model built in the training step.

 **b.
 Calibration for KO abundance**
 ```
-meta-apo-calibrate -t 16s.all.ko.abd -m meta-apo-model.txt -o meta-apo-calibrated.abd
+meta-apo-calibrate -t 16s.test.KO.abd -m meta-apo-model.txt -o 16s-calibrated.abd
 ```
+The parameter 't' requires the abundance table of amplicon pairs to be calibrated.
+The output file “16s-calibrated.abd” is the calibrated abundance table.

 The source files for example of customized reference is available as [Supplementary](#supplementary).
 # Example dataset
-Here we provide a demo dataset (Dataset 1) with relative abundance of 622 WGS-microbiomes pairs in "examples" folder.
-In this package, "16s.KO.abd" is relative abundance of the amplicon microbiomes in 15 WGS-amplicon pairs for training, "wgs.KO.abd" is relative abundance of the WGS microbiomes in WGS-amplicon pairs for training, "16s.all.KO.abd" is relative abundance of all amplicon microbiomes for calibration.
+Here we provide a demo dataset in "examples" folder.
+In this package, "16s.training.KO.abd" is relative abundance of the 15 amplicon microbiomes in WGS-amplicon pairs for training, "wgs.training.KO.abd" is relative abundance of the 15 WGS microbiomes in WGS-amplicon pairs for training, "16s.test.KO.abd" is relative abundance of amplicon microbiomes for calibration.

 To run the demo, you can either:
 ```